This symbol indicates that the specified area is fully compliant with Americans with Disabilities Act Accessibility

 - Barracks 3 has a step-free entrance and ample maneuvering room for a wheelchair.
 Its restroom provides a front-transfer toilet and a roll-in shower.
 Lavatories can be accessed by chair only from the side.
 All other barracks have steps.

 - A water fountain located on natural turf is near the recreation hall which has a 1-inch high threshold.
 Once inside, the building is roomy.

 - The dining hall is set on a 6-inch foundation and some users may need assistance to enter.

-The Ozark Chinquapin Nature Center has one handicap parking space adjacent to a paved path.
+The Ozark Chinquapin Nature Center has one accessible parking space adjacent to a paved path.
 This pathway leads past a water fountain to the porch entrance.
 Inside, a spacious room contains live animal exhibits, taxidermy exhibits, static exhibits, and more.

-The amphitheater has paved parking with two handicap parking spaces and a paved concrete pathway.
-Seating is available for wheelchairs.
+The amphitheater has paved parking with two accessible parking spaces and a paved concrete pathway.
+Seating is available for wheelchair users.

 This beautiful structure is typical of the master craftsmanship of the CCC.
 Still rock solid, it stands as a testament to the workers of that time.

 The interior of the building was renovated in 2016 and it includes seven suites with living space, lavatories, showers, and kitchen or kitchenette area.
 The lower level has an open space designed to be used for banquets or group meetings.
 Four suites are found on the first level and two of these suites have accessible access to restroom and shower amenities with shower units even with the floor.
 Each of the suites on this level provides access to the balcony.
 The three units in the top level of the building can only be reached by climbing a series of stairs and should not be considered accessible.
-A designated handicapped paved parking space is found on the meeting room level of the building with several stairs required to reach the first suite level.
-The accessible suites on this level can be reached by parking in the upper level parking lot in the designated handicapped space.
+A designated accessible paved parking space is found on the meeting room level of the building with several stairs required to reach the first suite level.
+The accessible suites on this level can be reached by parking in the upper level parking lot in the designated accessible space.
 The automatic entrance doors both open simultaneously to provide accessible entrance to the building.